Hoyas are beautiful plants that add beauty to balconies, they are blissful to eyes and attracts happy feelings in the home.

-- You can grow your plants in groups to increase the humidity around them.
+- You can grow your plants in groups to increase humidity around them.
 The transpiration from the plants increases the moist content around your houseplants.

 Improper Use of Fertilizer

 High fertilizer usage can lead to the deposition of salts called “fertilizer salt.”
-The excess gathers on the soil as salts and blocks the ability of the plant to absorb water.
+The excess gathers on the soil as salts and block the ability of the plant to absorb water.
 Causing growth hindrance of the plant and leaves to turn yellow.

 Both the overuse and underuse of plant food can stop the growth of your Hoya plant.
 So extra care is needed when applying fertilizer.